Shahid Javed Burki: Early life and education

-Born in Shimla, formerly known as Simla, in (then-British) India on 14 September 1938, Burki migrated as a child along with his family to Pakistan at the time of the independence of Pakistan in September 1947.
+Burki was born on 14 September 1938, in Simla in the Punjab Province of British India (now in Himachal Pradesh, India) into a Punjabi-Pathan family of the Burki tribe.
+Burki's family migrated to Pakistan at the time of the Partition of India in September 1947.
 They settled in Rawalpindi, where his father worked as an official in the Pakistan army headquarters.
 Burki is a cousin of the cricketer Javed Burki.

 Burki was educated at Presentation Convent High School, Rawalpindi and St Mary's College, Rawalpindi.
 Upon graduation he moved to Lahore to study double majors in Physics and Mathematics at Government College University, Lahore.
 He received his MSc in Physics from the Punjab University in 1959.
 The following year he was chosen as a Rhodes Scholar from Pakistan and went to Christ Church, Oxford to study economics.
 He received his MA from Oxford in 1963 and then went to Harvard University as a Mason Fellow for graduate studies in Economics and Public Administration.
 He holds dual Pakistani and US nationality.

 Career at World Bank

 Burki joined the World Bank in 1974 as a Senior Economist and went on to serve in several senior positions.
 He was the (first) Director of the China Department (1987–1994), making him responsible for managing the World Bank's dialogue with the Chinese authorities and supervising all of the Bank's analytical and lending work in China.
 He persuaded the World Bank's senior management, in the immediate aftermath of the Chinese authorities' repression of the Tiananmen Square protests of 1989, that the Bank should stay actively engaged with China, a stance challenged at the time by many of the Bank's most powerful shareholder countries.
 He served as the Regional Vice President for Latin America and the Caribbean during 1994–1999.

 He took a leave of absence from the World Bank to serve in a caretaker role as Pakistan's de facto Finance Minister for 67 days in 1996–1997 (exercising the responsibilities of the Finance Minister without assuming the title).
-He retired from the World Bank in 1999.
+He retired from the World Bank in 1999 after 25 years of service there.